YaLTeR/niri/README.md

 Windows can never "overflow" onto an adjacent monitor.

 This is one of the reasons that prompted me to try writing my own compositor.
-PaperWM is a solid implementation that I use every day, but, being a GNOME Shell extension, it has to work around Shell's global window coordinate space to prevent windows from overflowing.
+PaperWM is a solid implementation, but, being a GNOME Shell extension, it has to work around Shell's global window coordinate space to prevent windows from overflowing.

 Niri also has dynamic workspaces which work similar to GNOME Shell.
 Since windows go left-to-right horizontally, workspaces are arranged vertically.